-At our renowned San Francisco breast augmentation facility, our team offers Natrelle saline and silicone breast implants, manufactured by Allergan, as well as Sientra cohesive silicone gel breast implants, for women who wish to increase the size or volume of their breasts.
+At our renowned San Francisco breast augmentation office, our team offers Natrelle saline and silicone breast implants, manufactured by Allergan, as well as Sientra cohesive silicone gel breast implants, for women who wish to increase the size or volume of their breasts.

 The three types of implants

 The two most popular types of implants on the market are saline and silicone.
 Both implant types consist of a silicone shell filled with either saline (a salt-water solution) or silicone gel.
 Each type of implant has its own distinct advantages and disadvantages.
-Saline implants are approved for women 18 or older, whereas silicone implants are approved for women 22 or older.
+Saline implants are FDA approved for women 18 or older, whereas silicone implants are FDA approved for women 22 or older.
 A third type of implant known as cohesive gel or "gummy bear" implant has been available in many parts of the world for several years and recently received FDA approval for use in the United States.
 Our San Francisco plastic surgeon, Dr. Liu, will help you decide which implant type will help achieve your aesthetic goals.

 Advantages of saline implants